hauleth/blog/content/post/who-watches-watchmen-i.md

 About restarting, we can define behaviour of service after main process die.
 It can be restarted regardless of the exit code, it can be restarted on abnormal exit, it can remain shut, etc. Does this ring a bell?
 This works similarly to OTP supervisors, but "one level above".
-If your service utilise system supervisor right, you can make your application almost ultimately self-healing (by restarts).
+If your service utilize system supervisor right, you can make your application almost ultimately self-healing (by restarts).

 ## BEAM integration

 So now when we know a little about how and why `systemd` works as it works.
-We now can go to details on how to utilise that with services in Elixir.
+We now can go to details on how to utilize that with services in Elixir.

-As a base we will implement super simple Plug application.
+As a base we will implement super simple Plug application:

 ```elixir
 # hello/application.ex